mizerc/mizerc.github.io/content/posts/iot-weather-station/index.md

 ## Introduction

-Here I will document the process of building a simple weather station using the `HiLetgo ESP-32D Development Board` and the `BME280` sensor.
+Notes about the process of building a simple weather station using the `HiLetgo ESP-32D Development Board`, the `BME280` sensor, and a `4 inch TFT Display`.

 ## Product Specs